cpu/acmeshell/README.md

 developers to use for tests, day to day tasks, and exploring the protocol.
 ACMEShell Supports both interactive and non-interactive usage.

+> [!IMPORTANT]
+> This repository is _very_ lightly maintained.
+If you're using this code,
+> consider offering to help maintain it.

 ---

 [![CI Status](https://github.com/cpu/acmeshell/workflows/Go/badge.svg)](https://github.com/cpu/acmeshell/actions?query=workflow%3AGo)